siddharthkumarrai/Javascript_guide/README.md

 | userTwo       | Reference to { email: ..., username: ... } |

 Heap Memory:
-Objects and complex data structures are stored in the heap memory.
+Non Primitive (References) Objects and complex data structures are stored in the heap memory.

 Heap Memory: